MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/planning-for-a-minrole-server-deployment-in-sharepoint-server.md

 There are three different types of SharePoint farms:

-- ﻿Content Farms: These farms host sites and service applications, and can optionally consume service applications from other farms.
+- Content Farms: These farms host sites and service applications, and can optionally consume service applications from other farms.

-- ﻿Services Farms: These farms host service applications that are consumed by other farms.
+- Services Farms: These farms host service applications that are consumed by other farms.
 Example service applications include: Managed Metadata, Search, and User Profile.

-- ﻿Search Farms: These farms are dedicated to hosting Search service applications that are consumed by other farms.
+- Search Farms: These farms are dedicated to hosting Search service applications that are consumed by other farms.

-﻿Each type of SharePoint farm requires different MinRole server roles to function properly.
+Each type of SharePoint farm requires different MinRole server roles to function properly.
 Refer to the table below for the list of server roles required ﻿for each type of farm.

 |||||
 |:-----|:-----|:-----|:-----|